alexwlchan/alexwlchan.net/src/_drafts/creating-a-locking-service-in-a-scala-type-class.md

 A few weeks ago, [Robert](https://github.com/kenoir) (one of my colleagues at Wellcome) and I wrote some code to implement [locking][locking].
 I'm quite pleased with the code we wrote, and the way we do all the tricky logic in a type class.
-It involves quite a bit of functional programming, type parameters, and the [Cats library][cats].
+It uses functional programming, type classes, and the [Cats library][cats].

 I'm going to walk through the code in the post, but please don't be intimidated if it seems complicated.
 It took us both a week to write, and even longer to get right!